 As lucky as I may be with certain classes of weapons and their Elite variants, the PDW Crusher is one of the areas where my luck is lacking.
 Similarly to the AMR9 Pro Pipe, I have unlocked the PDW Crusher a whopping 4 times!
 The only other note worthy thing on the above pic is the Ameli Subverter, which has increased damage by two points(20% I believe) in exchange for halving your magazine size, which is a trade I would take any day.

-Nothing really amazing here, those glove are the only gloves I ware, and I have an irritating number of MK14 variants, non of which I use!
+Nothing really amazing here, those glove are the only gloves I wear, and I have an irritating number of MK14 variants, non of which I use!